Izzygit/TrickandTrailReleases/test2/README.md

     * To make less nose dip at high demand decrease Pitch 2 (better for trails).
     * To loosen the tune at high demand increase Pitch 2 (better for tricks).
     * If there is too much current increase over a short pitch distance, this will create board vibration.
 Smoother current demand curves are less likely to create vibration.
 More on tuning out vibration below.
 1. Test the pitch tune under higher load to see if there is vibration.
-Something like uphill grass is good.
+Something like uphill grass is good or accelerating flat out on grass.
-    * If there is vibration you can tune it out with the Kalman factors.
-You can observe smooth pitch compared to pitch on the APPUI to see the effect.
-    * Starting from Factor1= 5; Factor2= 0; Factor3=0.1.
-Increasing factor 3 will dampen the vibration response.
-When you start getting above 1 you will see the response starts to become delayed.
-To check the delay do a hard brake.
-There should be minimal "spring back" from the tail which is the braking overshooting.
-    *  Once Factor3 is at 1 or above start to lower Factor1.
-    * Once Factor1 gets down to around 1 you will want to also reduce Factor3 so that they stay relatively close to each other or else the response can become delayed again.
-    * I have had success with (Factor1= 5; Factor2= 0; Factor3=1) and (Factor1= .5; Factor2= 0; Factor3=0.6)
+    * If there is vibration decrease Pitch Filter, 0.5 Hz at a time, until you feel that the board is smooth.
+Around 14-16Hz works for me at 832Hz.
+You may consider a higher value for 1000Hz loop like 17-19Hz.
+    * If the pitch filter Hz gets below 10, you will likely start to feel the affects of lower responsiveness
+    * To test response I recommend a hard brake.
+The tail should not spring back up and bounce around.
+That is overshoot.
+You might consider a less agressive tune if there is still vibration at this point.
 1. Once satisfied with the pitch tune, move on to the roll tune.

 ## Roll Tune